Jose-Monagas/Walmart-MERN-APP/Fallmart/README.md

 <p align="center">When shop therapy is it, there's fallmart - Providing users a completely free and online shopping experience since 2023</p>

 ___
+## Project Description
+Discover a world of personal and household goods in one seamless e-commerce experience!
+This application is built using the MERN stack (MongoDB, Express.js, React, Node.js).
+This project allows users to use the app as a guest or sign up as a registered user.
+Users can navigate the homepage and narrow a search via departments and then by subcategory or with the search bar.
+Signed up users can favorite items that are added to a favorites list.
+All users can add items to cart, delete items, and check out an order.

+A GA DonnaFrances cohort creation.
+___
 ## Table of Contents
 - [Project Description](#project-description)
 - [Trello Board](#trello-board)